 - Tingling

-If you are suffering from the debilitating pain and other limiting symptoms of sciatica, speak to a medical professional with spine health expertise immediately.
-The physical and occupational therapists of Axes Physical Therapy near St. George, MO will guide you on your journey to a full recovery and design a care plan with the best chance of success of restoring your mobility and freedom from pain.
+If you are suffering from the debilitating pain and other limiting symptoms of sciatica, speak to a medical professional specializing in spine health right away.
+The physical and occupational therapists of Axes Physical Therapy near St. George, MO will guide you on your journey to a full recovery and craft a care plan with the best chance of success of restoring your mobility and freedom from pain.

 Common Causes of Sciatica

-Most instances of sciatica are caused, in one way or another, by some form of irritation to or inflammation of the sciatic nerve.
-Sciatic nerve inflammation is easily cured with physical therapy in the St. George area targeted specifically to the source of nerve inflammation, and some even resolve on their own over time with proper exercise and self-care.
-However, for patients suffering from sciatica due to the direct compression of the sciatic nerve, more aggressive treatments like invasive surgery may be used.
+For most individuals, their sciatica is caused by some form of irritation to or inflammation of the sciatic nerve.
+Sciatic nerve inflammation is easily resolved with physical therapy in the St. George area designed to target the underlying cause of your sciatica symptoms, and some even resolve on their own as time passes and you practice safe exercise and home care.
+Other cases, when the sciatica is a result of direct compression of the sciatic nerve, may call for a more invasive treatment such as surgery.

-Often, patients with conditions such as sciatica pain are not aware of what caused their condition.
-Whether you suffered an acute injury while playing sports or being active or woke up one day with sharp pains down your left leg that you can’t explain, our St. George, MO area physical therapists have the clinical success and up-to-date evidence-based knowledge you need and deserve from your sciatica treatment professional.
+Often, people with sciatica are not aware of what caused their condition.
+You may have sustained trauma or developed nerve irritation over time.
+Whatever the case may be, our St. George, MO area physical therapists have the clinical success and up-to-date evidence-based knowledge you need and deserve from your sciatica treatment professional.

 Most Common Sciatica Causes